quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_STANDBY Frames contain the following fields:

-Destination Connection ID Sequence Number:
+Path Identifier:
-: The sequence number of the Destination Connection ID used by the receiver of this frame to send packets over the path the status update corresponds to.
+: The Path Identifier of the Destination Connection ID used by the receiver of this frame to send packets over the path the status update corresponds to.
 All Destination Connection IDs that have been issued MAY be specified, even if they are not yet in use over a path.

 Path Status sequence number:
 : A variable-length integer specifying the sequence number assigned for this PATH_STANDBY frame.
 The sequence number space is shared with the PATH_AVAILABLE frame and the sequence number MUST be monotonically increasing generated by the sender of the PATH_STANDBY frame in the same connection.
-The receiver of the PATH_STANDBY frame needs to use and compare the sequence numbers separately for each Destination Connection ID Sequence Number.
+The receiver of the PATH_STANDBY frame needs to use and compare the sequence numbers separately for each Path Identifier.

 Frames may be received out of order.
-A peer MUST ignore an incoming PATH_STANDBY frame if it previously received another PATH_STANDBY frame or PATH_AVAILABLE for the same Destination Connection ID Sequence Number with a Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.
+A peer MUST ignore an incoming PATH_STANDBY frame if it previously received another PATH_STANDBY frame or PATH_AVAILABLE for the same Path Identifier with a
+Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.